Carol Day, RN, MSN, CNS

 Jennifer Wiggins is a licensed professional counselor who sees students confidentially around the areas of sexual assault, relationship violence, and stalking.
 She is available to offer students clinical services, as well as consultation, advocacy, and support regarding accommodations, academics, medical and judicial options, and navigating on and off-campus resources.
-She is also the staff advisor to SAPE, the Sexual Assault Peer Educators and helps to coordinate gender violence programming such as I Am Ready and Are You Ready.
+She is the staff advisor to the Sexual Assault Peer Educators (SAPE) and helps to coordinate wellness programming such as BLAST and GLOW.

 Laura Marcucci, MPH, CHES

 Laura M. oversees health promotion programming and health communications for HES, including the Hoya RealTalk play, Social Norms campaign, and Stall Seat Journal.
 She coordinates health communication materials, including those on alcohol use, flu prevention, stress reduction, self-care, and mental health.
-She also advises Active Minds at Georgetown University, a student group who works to increase dialogue about mental health on college campuses.
+She advises on HES Health Hut programming, as well as Active Minds at Georgetown University, a student group who works to increase dialogue about mental health on college campuses.

 Erin Hill, MA

-Erin develops and delivers campus educational programs that engage students in education around issues of sexual assault, relationship violence, stalking, consent, personal responsibility, and bystander intervention.
+Erin develops and delivers campus educational programs that engage students in education around issues of sexual assault, relationship violence, stalking, consent, personal responsibility, and bystander intervention, specifically HoyUs campus programming.
 She helps to manage and coordinate existing programs around these issues and assists with the development, production and marketing of relevant department promotional materials.